What is the Cost of Data Loss in 2023?

 Here are some telling figures:

-- A 2018 study by Ponemon Institute found that the global average cost of data loss was a staggering $3.6 million, or approximately $141 per data record.
+- A 2022 study by IBM and Ponemon Institute found that the global average cost of a data breach was a staggering $4.35 million, or approximately $164 per data record.
 However, that research mostly focused on the costs of data breaches, such as theft of personal user data, login information and credit card numbers.

 - A leading BC/DR provider estimated that data loss costs U.S. businesses an average of $7,900 per minute during a datacenter outage.